walmartlabs/concord-website/docs/plugins/oneops.md

 #### Update

-The OneOps task can be used to update component attributes.
+The OneOps task can be used to update component's attributes.

 ```yaml
 - set: